codfury/rstrnt-api/README.md

 <ul>

-<li>Navigate to inside the folder and then create a new virtual environment to run the project
+<li>Navigate to inside the folder and then either create a new virtual environment to run the project or use the existing one named as "myvenv".

 Run this to create the env: